 Know Your Client

 Anti-Money Laundering (AML) is a broader and more holistic practice than Know Your Client (KYC).
-AML compliance is the comprehensive set of policies that Kayndrexsphere applies to prevent criminal infiltration, money laundering, terrorism financing, human trafficking and more.
-KYC is an important part of AML for Kayndrexsphere, Safe Investment Education and related companies.
+AML compliance is the comprehensive set of policies that the Kayndrex Foundation applies to prevent criminal infiltration, money laundering, terrorism financing, human trafficking and more.
+KYC is an important part of AML for the foundation, its subsidiaries and related companies.

 Our AML compliance programme has many steps, and KYC is the first one.
 KYC is the process applied to verify a client’s identity and comprehend their risk profile, but there are more steps necessary to completely prevent financial crimes.